magicaks/magicaks/setup.md

     This step will also download the credentials we need for the following steps for interacting with the cluster.

-    This step also creates Grafana and connects it to the log analytics workspace.
-The terraform scripts also creates Postgres which acts as the storage backend for Grafana.
+    This step also creates Grafana and connects it to the Log Analytics workspace.
+The Terraform scripts also create Postgres, which acts as the storage backend for Grafana.

 ## Provision support resources

 After we provision the cluster, we need to provision all support resources.

-This will set up flux for admin and non admin workloads and apply the desired state of the configs to your cluster.
+This will set up Flux for admin and non-admin workloads and apply the desired state of the configs to your cluster.
 During this step we will also create the service bus and other supporting resources.

-1. Verify that the terraform backend values match your storage account in [./3-postprovision/main.tf](3-postprovision/main.tf)
+1. Verify that the Terraform backend values match your storage account in [./3-postprovision/main.tf](3-postprovision/main.tf).

-2. Fill out the terraform parameters in [3-postprovision/terraform.tfvars.tmpl](3-postprovision/terraform.tfvars.tmpl) and save it without the .tmpl ending.
+2. Fill out the Terraform parameters in [3-postprovision/terraform.tfvars.tmpl](3-postprovision/terraform.tfvars.tmpl) and save it without the `.tmpl` filename postfix.

     [TODO]: # (explain what all the variables are)

-3. Provision the support resources
+3. Provision the support resources:

     ```bash
     terraform init